jdlehman/rails_external_assets/README.md

 #### CSS

 You can include a CSS file with `external_asset_css`.
 Note that the string argument must correspond to an entry in the manifest file, including the file extension.
+If you do not include a file extension, `css` will be used by default.

 ```erb
 <%= external_asset_css 'myFile.css' %>